hynek/pem/CONTRIBUTING.rst

 Local Development Environment
 -----------------------------

-You can (and should) run our test suite using tox_ however you’ll probably want a more traditional environment too.
+You can (and should) run our test suite using tox_.
+However, you’ll probably want a more traditional environment as well.
 We highly recommend to develop using the latest Python 3 release because you're more likely to catch certain bugs earlier.

 First create a `virtual environment <https://virtualenv.pypa.io/>`_.
-It’s out of scope for this document to list all the ways to manage virtual environments in Python but if you don’t have already a pet way, take some time to look at tools like `pew <https://github.com/berdario/pew>`_, `virtualfish <http://virtualfish.readthedocs.io/>`_, and `virtualenvwrapper <http://virtualenvwrapper.readthedocs.io/>`_.
+It’s out of scope for this document to list all the ways to manage virtual environments in Python, but if you don’t already have a pet way, take some time to look at tools like `pew <https://github.com/berdario/pew>`_, `virtualfish <http://virtualfish.readthedocs.io/>`_, and `virtualenvwrapper <http://virtualenvwrapper.readthedocs.io/>`_.

 Next get an up to date checkout of the ``pem`` repository: